Rod Taylor Site banner

 Episode 1.34 (May 10, 1955)

-Rod Taylor played Dr. Don Dalby.
 Walter Coy had the lead role as Dr. Robert Carlyle, a research scientist experimenting with a new wonder drug.
 He inadvertently injects himself with a serum that has proved fatal on animals.
-With one day to live, he decides to devote his remaining hours to his previously neglected family.
-Jean Byron played his wife, Mary Carlyle.
-Jeri Lou James played Felice.
+Fearing he has just one day left to live, he sets out to make is last day on earth a memorable one and decides to devote his remaining hours to his previously neglected family.

 The episode aired on Australia's "Whitehall Playhouse" on Dec.
 28, 1959 (Sydney, TCN-9).